UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-2/README.md

 ### Decision-Making & Task Planning

-The decision-making library will input the matrix form the fire perception node, applying the formula (indicated below)and then outputting the window with the highest cost, needing to be extinguished first.
-The input matrix contains:
+The decision-making library will input the matrix form the HSW Window Labeling, applying the formula (indicated below) and then outputting the window with the highest cost, needing to be extinguished first.

-- `id`
-- current temperature `T`
-- neighbor influence `N(T)`
-- optional growth model parameter `α`

 At each iteration, the function selects the next window to extinguish by minimizing a custom cost: